haproxytech/kubernetes-ingress/documentation/README.md

 - Insert raw HAProxy configuration in specific HAProxy config sections.
 - There is **no data validation** done by Ingress Controller.
 If input is incorrect, HAProxy will fail to apply new configuration.
+- It is possible to use [pattern files](controller.md/#--configmap-patternfiles) inside config snippets.

 ##### `global-config-snippet`